mamonu/MOJAthenaUDFs/README.md

 v.1.0.0

-get this mechanism working and output a jar.
+get this mechanism working / compiling and outputing a jar.
 Next step: Test that its working on Athena.

 - double metaphone should be ready and working